 I laid there under some unknown, itchy, thorn-laden bush for maybe 10 or 15 minutes - nothing!
 Suddenly, like a spooked pheasant this creature, yes at that time that was all I could call it, flew most awkwardly straight over me!
 It happened so fast I couldn't even draw aim!
 It was inside the perimeter.
 Now I and my pals were all facing one another, in the dark, squinting and scanning before us, trying to catch any movement in the corner of our eyes.
 Nothing.
 Ten minutes, then 15, then 30.
 Now I could hear rustling near one of our tents, but the moon had hidden behind a bank of clouds.

 AAAAAAAAAOOOOOOOOOOOOOACK!!
 That's it!
 I couldn't take the stress any longer, so I gave up my position...I turned on my flashlight, and there, not ten feet in front of me stood the most hideous creature I had ever seen.
 Surely satan had created this creature from hell for the sole purpose of eating condemned souls, for this winged beast inspired nothing but fear and loathing!
 When Dante warned, "Abandon all hope, ye who enter here," he must have been looking into the eyes of this ghastly apparition!
-We stared at eachother for and endless moment when, AAAAOOOOOACK! he lept at me flashing his fangs!
+We stared at each other for an endless moment when, AAAAOOOOOACK!
+He lept at me flashing his fangs!
 I instinctively rolled and fired my Colt, curling into the fetal position and awaited my fate.
 Just then one of my pals flashed his light and called out that all was clear.
 We cautiously approached the beast and when we arrived, our eyes beheld the most evil creation ever to roam the earth!

 |Photo courtesy of Vovatia|